To Live (novel): Xu family

 The protagonist of the book.
 As the son of a landlord, Fugui spends his youth in a luxurious lifestyle and only devotes to gambling and interacting with prostitutes.
 After Fugui gambles away everything and goes through all the hardships, he becomes an honest and caring peasant.
 The story also talks about how events such as the Great Leap and Cultural Revolution have affected Fugui's and the Xu's life.
 At the end of the story, Fugui is alone with the only ox in the field.

 Yu Hua commented Fugui as "After going through much pain and hardship, Fugui is inextricably tied to the experience of suffering.
 So there is really no place for ideas like 'resistance' in Fugui's mind—he lives simply to live.
 In this world I have never met anyone who has as much respect for life as Fugui.
 Although he has more reason to die than most people, he keeps on living."

-Jiazhen (家珍)
+The tragedy of Xu Fugui's life primarily stems from his incorrect outlook on life.
+He failed to appreciate and cherish wealth, developed many bad habits, and disregarded his family's advice.
+He squandered his fortune in casinos, eventually leading him into extreme poverty.
+Even after falling into hard times, Xu Fugui did not change his habits.
+As a result, his life spiraled into a vicious cycle, leading to the death of his parents, wife, and children.
+In the end, he was left alone, living a numb and poor existence.
+This tragic outcome is a result of Xu Fugui's failure to establish a correct worldview and values, his laziness, and his inability to save his family after they fell into poverty.
+He even used fate as an excuse to cover for his own mistakes.